-Under these criteria, our Board has determined that the following members that are nominated to be directors of our Board are independent: Stephen J. Dannhauser, Edward Resendez, and Ronald I. Simon, Ph.D.
+Under these criteria, our Board has determined that the following members that are nominated to be directors of our Board are independent: Stephen J. Dannhauser, Lisa Mumford, Edward Resendez, and Ronald I. Simon, Ph.D.
+Ms. Mumford was not previously an independent director because she was an employee of the Company through March 2018.
+The 2023 independence determination is in light of it now being more than three years since Ms. Mumford retired as our Chief Financial Officer.